AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 #### 2.1.1.Aspects Done well
 F1: Our team thought our project output before audit 1 is good.
 We set the goals, and figure out the ways to communicate with team members and the clients.

+F2: The tasks in regard to the WBS were allocated into each team members and most of them could be ﬁnished on time with good quality

-F2: Our team have already get the approval for the ConOps from our clients.
+F3: Our team have already get the approval for the ConOps from our clients.

-F3: Our team are using engineering approach to tackle the challenge.
+F4: Our team are using engineering approach to tackle the challenge.

 #### 2.1.2.Aspects To Improve
 F1: Our of the team members mentaioned we need to start communicate with client and finish the function anlaysis and finish the first version of design.